Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     location        : Vector2;
 }
 ```
 All struct fields are _public_: they can be read and even changed everywhere!
 There is a convention to prefix fields which should be private by `_`, but the compiler does not enforce that.
-A struct field can be of type void (why ??).
+A struct field can be of type void, for example to put notes on struct members that do not take up space (see 13.1_unions.jai).

 > Unlike classes in other languages, Jai does NOT have member functions: there is no concept of functions "belonging" to a particular struct or datatype.
 So it's better to not define a procedure inside a struct.